 What happens after Josie’s death doesn’t work as well.
 First we get an ineffective appearance by BOB, and a disappointingly random one by the dancing dwarf (only Lynch should have been allowed to do scenes featuring these characters).
 Then, in one of the show’s most notorious wtf moments, Josie’s spirit is trapped in, er, the knob of a bedside table, I guess?
 The effect isn’t bad, and the idea of her being in hell has potential, but the form her torment takes comes out of left field, and is too silly to take seriously.

 The rest of the episode focuses mainly on the Hornes.
 Losing everything has had the unfortunate effect of making Ben want to be… good.
 Which he seems to interpret as wearing a tacky nylon jacket and eating celery.
 It’s not a pleasant sight.
 To help him achieve his new goals, Ben has enlisted new character Billy Zane (that’s not the character’s name, but that’s what I choose to call him).
-Billy Zane is charming, but the show pushes him and Audrey together from the moment he’s introduced.
+Billy Zane is charming (whether that’s because or in spite of his floppy hair is up for debate), but the show pushes him and Audrey together from the moment he’s introduced.
 Slow down a bit there, Twin Peaks!
 Let us get used to Billy Zane first.

 - Billy Zane gets his own musical theme.